sedatDemiriz/satisfy-calc/README.md

 **1. Updating locally stored recipes:**

-Invoked through `python -m satisfy-calc update` or `python -m satisfy-calc -u`, this mode will acquire all recipes currently in use within the game if none exist locally, or update the locally stored recipes if already present.
+Invoked through `python -m satisfy_calc update` or `python -m satisfy_calc -u`, this mode will acquire all recipes currently available the game if they do not exist locally, or update the locally stored recipes if they exist.

-Recipes are fetched from the [Satisfactory Wiki](https://satisfactory.fandom.com/wiki/Satisfactory_Wiki), and therefore are subject to changes during/after updates that affect recipe contents and/or add new recipes.
-The fetched recipes are stored locally under the package install directory as a text file.
+Recipes are fetched from the [Satisfactory Wiki](https://satisfactory.fandom.com/wiki/Satisfactory_Wiki), and therefore are subject to change during/after updates that affect recipe contents and/or add new recipes.
+The fetched recipes are stored locally under the package install directory as `recipes.sc`.

-The use of this mode is recommended after any update that has new recipes and during the first use of the utility in order to generate the initial file locally.
+The use of this mode is recommended during first use of the utility in order to generate the initial file locally, and after any update that adds new recipes.

 `satisfy-calc` is not intended to allow for simple recipe browsing, as the recipe tables found on the Wiki provide a more intuitive visual representation for recipes.
+While the `satisfy-calc` `recipes.sc` is a plaintext file, it is not meant for human viewing.

-**2. Calculating crafting tree for a given input item and desired rate of production:**
+**2. Building a crafting tree for a given input item at a desired rate:**

-Invoked through `python -m satisfy-calc calc <Item Name> <Item Rate>` or `python -m satisfy-calc -c <Item Name> <Item Rate>`, this mode will calculate the individual requirements to craft the given item at the given rate.
-Rate units for any item is assumed to be items/min for solids and m3/min for liquids and gases.
+Invoked through `python -m satisfy_calc calc <Item Name> <Item Rate>` or `python -m satisfy_calc -c <Item Name> <Item Rate>`, this mode will calculate the individual requirements to craft the given item at the given rate.
+Rate units for items is assumed to be items/min for solids and m3/min for fluids and gases.

-Upon invocation the utility will start formulating a tree structure, rooted on the specified item and given rate.
-The tree will add new branches for each ingredient required to craft the specified item.
-This process will repeat until each branch concludes in a form of raw input that can be extracted from the world, such as Ore or Crude Oil.
+Upon invocation the utility will start building a tree structure, starting from the specified item and given rate.
+The tree will grow new branches for each ingredient required to craft the specified item.
 At each such step, the user will be asked to provide their recipe of choice from a suitable list of recipes that can be utilized in the production of the necessary item.
+In this list, the first choice will always be the base recipe for a part, and following recipes are alternate, unlockable recipes.
+This process will repeat for each crafing step until each branch concludes in some form of raw input that can be extracted from the world, such as Ore or Crude Oil.

-Each step can be broken down into several parts:
+The display of each crafting step can be broken down into several parts:
-- Item name that needs to be produced at given rate through the user-selected recipe.
+- Item name produced at given rate.
-- All byproducts of the user-selected recipe as well as the rate at which they will be produced, if applicable.
+- All byproducts of the crafting step at rates which they will be produced at, if applicable.
-- Name and number of buildings to carry out the crafting of the user-selected recipe.
+- Name and number of buildings to carry out the crafting step.
-  **Note:** If the item is Ore or other raw input, the necessary rate of extraction from the world will be listed instead.
+  **Note:** If the item is any type of raw input, the necessary rate of extraction from the world will be listed instead.

 ### Usage Example:

 Upon the invocation of the following line:
-`python -m satisfy-calc calc 'Iron Plate' 30`
+`python -m satisfy_calc calc 'Iron Plate' 30`

-The following output will follow, and the user will be prompted to make a recipe selection:
+The following the user will be prompted to make a recipe selection:
 ```
 Begin crafting tree calculation...
 Please select what recipe to use at each step: